whoopsmonitor/whoopsmonitor/README.md

 # Whoops Monitor

-I guess you have your own monitoring solution running at your company.
+I guess you have your monitoring solution running at your company.
 Maybe not.
 However, you can always try Whoops Monitor to achieve some clarity on your systems.
-It is an excellent tool for helpdesk operators or even for the managers when configured adequately by your IT department.
+It is an excellent tool for helpdesk operators or even for managers when configured adequately by your IT department.

 What Whoops Monitor does is dead simple.
-It runs any Docker image at regular cron interval and saves the result.
+It runs any Docker image at regular cron intervals and saves the result.
 That's it!

 So you can even write your own Docker container with the check for your internal process (like the latest order on the shop) and then run the check every minute to get the result.